MatteoCollica/get-shit-done/README.md

 # workmode

-workmode is an easy to use bash script that blocks websites known to distract us from our work.
+An easy to use bash script that blocks websites known to distract us from our work.

 After cloning this repository, put it in your $PATH and ensure it is executable.